+Financial security and sustainability is also critical for providing universal access to antiretroviral treatment, allowing Botswana to continue with their highly successful treatment programme.
 A lack of human resources has also become a major challenge for Botswana.
 The withdrawal of donor support and funding has brought a cut in donor supported positions.

 A strong and committed national HIV response in Botswana has enabled significant progress in tackling the HIV epidemic across the country.
-Continuing this approach will be critical in the years to come with the country facing significant financial cuts to their HIV funding and support.
+Continuing this approach will be critical in the years to come, with the country facing significant financial cuts to their HIV funding and support.

-- 1. UNAIDS (2014) ‘The Gap Report'
+- 1. UNAIDS (2016) 'Prevention Gap Report'

 - 2. UNAIDS (2014) ‘The Gap Report’

-- 3. UNAIDS (2014) ‘The Gap Report'
+- 3. UNAIDS (2016) 'Prevention Gap Report'

 - 4. World Bank ‘Data: Botswana’ [accessed May 2015]